teuben/teunix/Install/kde6.md

 - focus follows mouse with auto-raise
 - single click opens files and directories
-- add application menu on top left
+- add application menu on top left of windows
-- kdeconnect for ineractions with/via the phone
+- kdeconnect for interactions with/via the phone
 - krunner for desktop/browser searching (needs plugin per browser)
 - multiple 2H x 2V virtual desktops, but single activity
 - a few widgets (maybe a clock, cpu monitor, network speed)